Table Of Contents

 In contrast, a Balance Sheet is prepared after all adjustments are made and the accounts are finalised.
 It is presented to investors, creditors, and management to show the company’s financial health.

 A Trial Balance lists all accounts from the ledger with their debit or credit balances.
-It does not distinguish between types of accounts, and it only checks the mathematical accuracy of bookkeeping.
+It does not distinguish between types of accounts, and it only checks the mathematical accuracy of the Bookkeeping.

 On the other hand, a Balance Sheet categorises accounts into assets, liabilities, and equity.
 It provides a clear picture of what the company owns, owes, and the value held by shareholders.